ablab/spades/README.md

 `--restart-from k55 -k 21,33,55,77 --mismatch-correction -o <previous_output_dir>`.
 Since all files will be overwritten, do not forget to copy your assembly from the previous run if you need it.

+`--checkpoints <mode>`
+    Make intermediate checkpoints that will allow restarting SPAdes from an internal stage.
+Available modes are `none` (default), `all` (makes all possible checkpoints) and `last` (makes a checkpoint only if SPAdes crashes).

+Note:
+- this option is NOT mandatory for using `--restart-from` and `--continue` options, but may speed them up;
+- making checkpoints may take more time and significant amount of disc space.

 `--disable-gzip-output`
     Forces read error correction module not to compress the corrected reads.
 If this options is not set, corrected reads will be in `*.fastq.gz` format.